-In the 1990s , before the world wide web had become an accepted fact of life, I started up a small, innovative company based in Plymouth.
-We were the first internet service provider in Plymouth (at one time there were 35 telephone lines coming into a spare room in my home).
-We built on that capability to provide email services to a Devon-wide network of ‘early adopter’ medical practitioners and to create SHINES – the South Hams Internet and Email Service.
-Later we moved to the Tamar Science Park and developed e-commerce services for customers locally such as a yacht broker and nationally such as The Stationery Office.
-Also we partnered with the Chamber of Commerce to experiment with an online clearing house for local opportunities and enterprise.
+The end of the Cold War prompted me to take early retirement from the navy.
+I freelanced for 14 years as a systems engineer and project/programme manager in health, defence and local government.
+Alongside that, I started up a small, innovative company focused on the Internet.
+We were the first internet service provider in Plymouth (at one time 35 telephone lines converged into a spare room at home).
+We built on that to provide email services to a Devon-wide network of doctors and to create the South Hams Internet and Email Service.
+After moving to the Tamar Science Park we developed e-commerce services for customers locally such as a yacht broker and nationally such as The Stationery Office.
+Also we partnered with Plymouth Chamber of Commerce to experiment with an online clearing house for local opportunities and enterprise.

 More recently I worked for 8 years as an ICT project manager in local government.
 This was a time of great innovation within the public sector as we moved services online and sought to enable the teams in different agencies to provide a joined-up service.
 Alongside that I became an external supervisor for MSc students at the University of Warwick.
 Amongst other things, I helped my students to investigate the meanings of value and success in project and programme management, to research sustainability from a business perspective, to consider the implications of the internet of things and to explore business opportunities through the use of business models.

 These days I am teamed with colleagues in Anapoly Ltd. Our purpose is to invest our capabilities in young people local to Plymouth, for example by encouraging and supporting budding entrepreneurs who want to develop their business ideas.
 I also find that I have become the IT Manager, book-keeper and general factotum for Mark’s Kitchen, my elder son’s new enterprise in Bristol.